Pyro-Magnetics Corporation

 Pyro-Magnetics Corporation was a Whitman, Massachusetts based manufacturer of industrial furnaces.
 The business produced a processor for disposing hazardous wastes.
 The product's technical requirements were approved by the Environmental Protection Agency in June 1982.

 Insolvency

-In late 1982 the corporation sold its two operating units to pay debts and after the sale few of its employees remained.
+In late 1982, the corporation sold its two operating units to pay debts and after the sale few of its employees remained.
 The Pyro-Magnetics Corporation filed for Chapter 7 bankruptcy at a federal bankruptcy court in Whitman, in April 1983.
-Prior to this the firm embarked on an unsuccessful attempt to raise cash by developing commercial applications for its high-temperature melting technology.
+The firm previously attempted to raise funds by developing commercial applications for its high-temperature melting technology.
 It failed to have enough funds to prepare and file an annual report with the Securities and Exchange Commission in the spring of 1983.
 The Pyro-Magnetics Corporation reported a loss of $71,093 in the first quarter of 1982 compared to an annual loss of $198,862 for the entire year of 1981.